 Visiting Italy and living among the locals in Florence, Italy, one of our favorite Italian cities

-Local travel isn’t just about exploring the region on your doorstep; in recent years, there’s also been a trend towards living like a local when travelling.
-Rather than following the same tourist trails and dining in tackily-decorated restaurants with garish picture menus, travellers are seeking out corner cafés to while away hours people-watching, neighbourhood parks not featured in run-of-the-mill guide books, and cutting-edge exhibitions at lesser-known art galleries.
+Local travel isn’t just about exploring the region on your doorstep; in recent years, there’s also been a trend towards living like a local when traveling.
+Rather than following the same tourist trails and dining in tackily-decorated restaurants with garish picture menus, travelers are seeking out corner cafés to while away hours people-watching, neighborhood parks not featured in run-of-the-mill guide books, and cutting-edge exhibitions at lesser-known art galleries.
 This phenomenon also extends to accommodation: rather than the traditional option of a hotel, many holidaymakers are opting to make like locals and rent apartments.

 Renting an apartment in Florence through Roomorama: The conclusion

 After a little local indulgence on my first evening, I rolled home and unwound in front of some Italian TV before taking myself off next door to my comfy bed.
 It was just like staying in a suite, but without the price tag – or the restriction of breakfast times.
 The next morning, I rose at my leisure and ventured forth to explore the city on my doorstep.
 Sipping cappuccino at the bar with my fellow Florentines, I almost felt like a local.

 Kate received a complimentary stay through Roomorama.
 As always with our site visits, our opinions are always our own.

 All photos by and property of the author.